altar31/altar31/README.md

  - PhD in Physics and former energy engineer
  - Amoung other things, i'm interested in solving complex problems, \
-   ML algorithms, mathematical optimization and  software engineering
+   ML algorithms, eXplainable AI (XAI), mathematical optimization and software engineering
  - I'm a bike practitioner, jogger and traveler
  - I have an amazing wife and two cats